spectre-app/www/content/policy/privacy.md

 When the app is started next, Spectre will find this crash report on disk and attempt to send it to our crash monitoring service.
-Once there, our developers will be notified and investigate the cause of the crash.
-With this information, they should be able to apply changes to Spectre's code to prevent the crash from occurring in the future.
-These changes would roll out to your app via an app update.
+Once there, our developers will be notified and investigate the cause of your crash.
+Using this information, Spectre's code can be improved to help prevent these crashes from occurring in the future.

 #### Metrics